-Learn everything about Chateau Figeac St. Emilion, Premier Grand Cru Classe B, Bordeaux with wine tasting notes and wine with food pairing tips.
-Learn all the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn everything about Chateau Figeac St. Emilion, Premier Cru Classe A, with wine tasting notes and wine with food pairing tips.
+Learn all the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Figeac History, Overview

-By the time Figeac was purchased by the Chevremont family, the precursors to the Manoncourt family in 1892, the 200 hectare vineyard was now only 37 hectares of vines.
+By the time Figeac was purchased by Andre Villepigue from the Chevremont family in 1892, the 200-hectare vineyard had dwindled to only 37 hectares of vines.
 Thierry Manoncourt took over managing the property starting in 1946.
 His first year at the estate was on a trial basis.

 Chateau Figeac The Modern Age

-In 1947, he took control of the property and never looked back.
+In 1947, Thierry Manoncourt took control of the property and never looked back.
+He was the first in his family to live at the estate.
 Born in Paris, Thierry Manoncourt earned a degree in agronomy.
 He was one of the founders of the Bordeaux Grand Crus Union.
-He was president of the Jurade of St. Emilion from 1964 to 1987.
+He was president of the Jurade of Saint Emilion from 1964 to 1987.
 Thierry Manoncourt was as traditional as he was innovative.
-When he completely renovated the cellars and wine making facilities.
+When he completely renovated the cellars and wine-making facilities.

-Thierry Manoncourt made the then bold move of having Figeac be the first major estate in the Right Bank to use temperature controlled, stainless steel vats in the fermentation room.
+Thierry Manoncourt made the then-bold move of having Figeac be the first major estate in the Right Bank to use temperature-controlled, stainless steel vats in the fermentation room.
 This took place in 1971.
-It was also the idea of Thierry Manoncourt to have Chateau Figeac the first important estate in the Right Bank to produce a second wine.
+It was also the idea of Thierry Manoncourt to have Chateau Figeac become the first important estate in the Right Bank to produce a second wine.

-Thierry Manoncourt passed away Friday, August 27 at his beloved Chateau Figeac, located in St. Emilion.
-One of the last of the old guard, he was only a few days shy of his 93rd birthday.
-Funeral services were held in Saint.
-Emilion.
-Many people who have been able to taste the older vintages of Chateau Figeac made when Thierry Manoncourt was in charge of the estate feel that those wines were probably the finest wines to have ever been produced at Chateau Figeac.
+Thierry Manoncourt passed away Friday, August 27, 2010, at his beloved Chateau Figeac, located in St. Emilion.
+One of the last of the old guards, he was only a few days shy of his 93rd birthday.
+Funeral services were held in Saint Emilion.

 The first step in the right direction for the resurgence of Chateau Figeac was the hiring of the wine consultant, Michel Rolland and Jean Valmy Nicolas of Chateau La Conseillante.
 Bringing in Michel Rolland sparked controversy, as the wine of Chateau Figeac has a very traditional fan base.

-Having tasted the 2012, and 2013 where Michel Rolland assisted in the blending, the wine is clearly better.
-And let me set the record straight, the 2015 FIgeac is mind blowing!
-The difference in the wines were especially noticeable in the mid palate, density and texture.
 The next decision was to retire the previous director, who managed Chateau Figeac since 1988, Eric d’Aramon.
-This was a difficult move as Eric d’Aramon was the son in law of Thierry Manoncourt. d’Aramon was replaced by Frederic Faye as the director at the behest of Madame Marie-France Manoncourt.
+This was a difficult move as Eric d’Aramon was the son-in-law of Thierry Manoncourt. d’Aramon was replaced by Frederic Faye as the director at the behest of Madame Marie-France Manoncourt.